Become a Certified Toilet Training Specialist — Helping Hands Therapy Services™

 Potty Training with Sensory Sensitivities

 All seven sensory systems in toileting.
 Hypersensitivity vs. hyposensitivity.
-14-day desensitization framework.
+Individualized sensory desensitization approach.
 Environmental modifications.

 Level 2 + 3